MChatzakis/CSVEditor/README.md

 ### Prerequisites

-To use this library, Java Runtime Enviroment(JRE) and basic coding/shell experience is needed.
+To use this library, Java Runtime Enviroment (JRE) is required.

 ```
 C:\Users\manos>java -version